skadakar/taky-docker-installer/README.md

 #### Disclaimer:
 ```
-This guide will assume you are a moron and insult your intelligence..
+This guide will take you through the needed steps to setup a taky server using docker.
+It will also create the client files for users to connect.

-It will also assume you are able to remote into a ubuntu instance, I recommend digitalocean.com
+It assumes that you know how to remote into a server and that you are running a pretty standard ubuntu.
+It's only been validated on a digitalocean.com droplet.

+You must have port 8089 and 8443 open for this to work.

 I take no responsibility for anything here.. none!

-You must have port 8089 and 8443 open for this to work, the guide and the script assumes you run a pretty standard ubuntu install.
 ```
 If this does not work for you setting up a server is not for you and you should look at airsoft/larp stuff like https://www.ares-alpha.com/